Yes, the hip-hop drum samples you use in Arcade have a story and a name behind them. And that name is Daniel Gallardo.

 The result: drum loops you can play around with.

 “All around, the loops are very malleable,” he says.
-“That’s what’s nice about using ARCADE specifically, is that you can set a tempo and then just hit something and then go.
-Sometimes I’ll use a full Kit.
+“That’s what’s nice about using Arcade specifically, is that you can set a tempo and then just hit something and then go.
+Sometimes I’ll use a full Sampler.
 Other times I will just use a hi-hat.
 It just depends on what feel I’m going for and what sounds good in the moment.”

 On that Drip Line